bschonec/DO447/README.md

 # DO447
 Notes I've taken in order to study for Red Hat Ansible Best Practices

 I have not taken the EX447 exam.
 I am bound by a non discloure agreement and cannot and will not answer any questions about any Red Hat Exam.
 These are notes that I've taken while studying for the exam.

+# Chapter 1

+use "ansible_host" parameter if you want to 'rename' a host in an inventory file.

+# Setting up git:

+default push = simple

 Variables must start with an alpha.
 Underscores are the only "punctuation" character allowed.
 Numbers are allowed but not at beginning.